kygeor/Fredholm-Neural-Networks/README.md

   year={2025}
 }

-1. Fredholm Neural Networks for Integral Equations
+# 1. Fredholm Neural Networks for Integral Equations

+## Background
 The basis of FNNs is the method of successive approximations (fixed point iterations) to approximate the fixed-point solution to Fredholm Integral Equations (FIEs).
 Specifically, the framework is built upon linear FIEs of the second kind, which are of the form:
 $$f(x) = g(x) + \int_{\Omega}K(x,z) f(z)dz, $$
 as well as the non-linear counterpart,